-This page celebrates the amazing professionals that are working with and/or advocating for, Long Covid Kids.
+This page celebrates the amazing professionals that are working with, or advocating for Long Covid Kids & the health and wellbeing of all children.

 Dr. Nisreen Alwan